katyamalysheva/django-flowers/README.md

   <br> review

- 2. Fuction seller (stored in views.py)
+ 2. Function seller (stored in views.py)
     <br> retuns a dictionary, where keys are sellers and values are dicts with customers and checks for each customer made from buying flowers from a particular seller)